 We need to know your personal data in order to provide you with the services we offer.
 We will not collect any personal data from you that we do not need.

-Tri-borough Music Hub has created a series of core privacy statements (hyperlink) which describe fully how we manage and process data.
+Tri-borough Music Hub has created a series of core privacy statements (at bottom of page) which describe fully how we manage and process data.
 Select a link below for the specific details of each privacy statement.

 TBMH may keep a record of your name, age, gender, mailing address, home telephone number, mobile telephone number, e-mail address and contact preferences.
-We don’t store our service users’ financial details - all financial systems are outsourced through the Local Authority to BT Shared Services.
+We don’t store our service users’ financial details - all financial systems are outsourced through the Local Authority to Hampshire Local Authority.